misken/aap/mod2d_pumpitup_modeling.rst

 * logistic regression with regularization,
 * random forests and boosted trees and other ensembles.

+A good, short, article on avoiding data leakage when building ML models is `this one by Kevin Markham at Data School <https://www.dataschool.io/machine-learning-data-leakage/>`_.

 You'll be working in your newly created ``pumpitup`` project folder.